 A rocket car powered by liquefied natural gas (LNG) set the world speed record at more than 630 mph in 1970 (see The Blue Flame –– Natural Gas Rocket Car).

-November 8, 1880 – Death of Edwin L. Drake, Father of U.S. Petroleum Industry
+November 8, 1880 – Death of Father of U.S. Petroleum Industry

-Edwin Laurentine Drake, the former railroad conductor who drilled America’s first commercial oil well, died in Bethlehem, Pennsylvania, at the age of 61.
-Drake drilled just three wells – but his first – which produced oil on August 27, 1859 – launched the U.S. petroleum industry.
+Edwin Laurentine Drake, the former railroad conductor who drilled the first U.S. oil well, died in Bethlehem, Pennsylvania, at the age of 61.

-Although his discovery brought prosperity to many, by 1863 Drake had lost all his money in speculative ventures.
-A decade later he was so ill and destitute the Pennsylvania legislature voted him a $1,500 pension in recognition of his historic contribution.
+Drake’s 1859 oil discovery had brought prosperity to many, but he lost all of his money in speculative ventures, becoming so destitute the Pennsylvania legislature voted him a $1,500 pension in 1873.